rhithik/lcs--vue-basics/guide/episode-01.md

 > **[Understanding the Virtual DOM](https://www.youtube.com/watch?v=hzYUpNM6hHg)**

-- lightweight copy of the dom
+- lightweight copy of the DOM
 - portrays a DOM representation in JS Data structure
-- reduces computational expenses by only updating whats necessary
+- reduces computational expenses by only updating what's necessary
   - runs a diff algorithm against the updated virtual DOM and real DOM
   - updates the value/content of the changed element vs reloading the whole page
   - extremely effective with large scale applications